ikeali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that Add /action to the PATH. /action
+a scriptthat counts the number of directories in the PATH.